AsserMazen1/Desktop-Quadruped-Robot/README.md

 # Desktop-Quadruped-Robot
 (This repositry is not up to date)
-A Micro Robot Inspired by the Micro Sesame Project: https://github.com/dorianborian/sesame-robot-micro
+A Robot Inspired by the Micro Sesame Project: https://github.com/dorianborian/sesame-robot-micro

 But with the aim of making a version that has autonomus capabalities such as robots like Cosmo or Vector (by Anki)